-Furthermore, in the event that a domesticated dog attacks and injures someone else, multiple cases heard in Pennsylvania courts have established a precedent of strict liability.
-This means that a Montgomery County dog bite attorney could work to hold a dog owner liable for a bite even if their dog had never been aggressive towards anyone else before.
+Furthermore, in the event that a domesticated dog attacks and injures someone else, multiple cases heard in local courts have established a precedent of strict liability.
+This means that a Montgomery County canine bite attorney could work to hold an owner liable for a bite even if their pet had never been aggressive towards anyone else before.

 However, a plaintiff in a dog bite case must prove they neither provoked the dog that attacked them nor trespassed on the property where the animal was kept in order to recover compensation.
 Both of these conditions may be affirmative defenses to strict liability in these kinds of cases.

-Once liability is established, a person catastrophically injured by a dog attack in Montgomery County may be able to recover for both economic and non-economic damages with a dedicated lawyer’s assistance.
+Once liability is established, a person catastrophically injured by an animal attack in Montgomery County may be able to recover for both economic and non-economic damages with a dedicated lawyer’s assistance.
 The former type of damage refers to losses that can be assigned a quantitative financial value, such as bills for medical treatments, and lost wages from time spent out of work.

-However, a violent dog bite can also have emotional and psychological effects as well, including PTSD and a long-lasting fear of dogs.
+However, a violent dog bite can also have emotional and psychological effects as well, including post-traumatic stress disorder (PTSD) and a long-lasting fear of dogs.
 These kinds of losses, as well as things like loss of enjoyment of life, physical pain, and loss of consortium, may be factored into a court verdict or private settlement as non-economic damages.

 In the event that an owner was egregiously or willfully negligent in failing to contain a dangerous dog, punitive damages may be available as well.
 These damages are meant expressly to punish a defendant, and they are rarely available through civil trial at the court’s discretion.